Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: The qubit decoherence

 For the sub-Ohmic case, $s<1$, this equation indicates that there is an intermediate fixed point at $\lambda_{c}=\sqrt{1-s}$, but since this value is finite, the pertubative calculation is not trustworthy.

 For a long time it was assumed that this intermediate phase would exists for all values of $s<1$.
-However, after more careful numerical studies\citep{guo2012critical,vojta2012numerical,bruognolo2014twobath} it was found a much more complex situation.
+However, after more careful numerical studies~\citep{guo2012critical,vojta2012numerical,bruognolo2014twobath} it was found a much more complex situation.

-The first finding is that for $s<s^{*}\sim0.76\pm0.01$ the model goes to a \emph{localized} phase.
+Significantly, numerical studies show that for $s<s^{*}\sim0.76\pm0.01$ the model goes to a \emph{localized} phase.
 This phase corresponds to an spontaneous symmetry breaking of the $U\left(1\right)$ symmetry of the noise model.
 The expectation value of $\sigma^{x}$ and $\sigma^{z}$ are both not zero, indicating that the quantum fluctuations due to the noncommutative nature of the couplings was not enough to keep the system from choosing a pointer basis.
 All qubit operators in the $\left\{ x,z\right\} $ plane connected by the $U\left(1\right)$ symmetry of the noise model will have the same expectation value.
 Hence, for $s<s^{*}$ the quantum information in the qubit will be lost.

 For $s>s^{*}$ and small $\lambda$, there is an intermediate phase that corresponds to the intermediate fixed point found in the perturbative RG.
 It is known that this fixed point has a non-zero ground state entropy smaller than $\ln2$.
-This means that the qubit in the long time regime is partially entangled with the environment, but there is no catastrophic lost of coherence\citep{guo2012critical,vojta2012numerical,bruognolo2014twobath}.
+This means that the qubit in the long time regime is partially entangled with the environment, but there is no catastrophic lost of coherence~\citep{guo2012critical,vojta2012numerical,bruognolo2014twobath}.